kobocoin/electrum-kobo-server/HOWTO.md

 file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.

-The "configure" script will take care of this and ask you to create a user for running electrum-server.
+The "configure" script will take care of this and ask you to create a user for running electrum-ok-server.
 If you're using user okcash to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf: